San Antonio Area Freeway System

 caused great protest, but construction on the northern and southern thirds of

-halting construction on the grounds that the freeway violated a new federal rule
+the grounds that the freeway violated a then-new federal rule

-prohibiting freeways from crossing parklands and that the freeway would cause
+prohibiting freeways from crossing parklands.
+At this point, the

-charged with obtaining the right-of-way for the project, was in the midst of
+been charged with obtaining the right-of-way for the project, was in

-condemning land for a planned 410/281 interchange.
-The injunction stopping the
+the midst of acquiring land for a planned 410/281 interchange.
+Since

-condemnation and new buildings sprang-up at the interchange site almost
+sprang-up at the interchange site almost overnight.
+A few years later,

 Proposed